ValenceElectron/gmon/README.md

 # gmon_parser

-A tool used to parse the output of nvidia-smi
+A work-in-progress suite of GPU monitoring and control tools for Nvidia graphics cards.

 # What's with the name?

-gmon was an abbreviation of GPU monitor, and when I made the gmon script, I didn't feel like having to type "GPU\ Monitor" every time I wanted to run it.
+gmon was an abbreviation of "GPU monitor", and this project started  out predominantly as an actual logging tool.
+It required a bash script that I had made called "gmon" which called "nvidia-smi" every 2 seconds and saved the output into a log file called gputemps.log.
+The Java program came in when I wanted an easy way to sift through and process all that data. <br>
+Following that, I made continuous improvements to it and now it's becoming a fully-fledged GPU control app.

 # But why though?